Accounting Schools in Hawaii

 Chaminade University of Honolulu (Honolulu, HI)

-Chaminade University of Honolulu offers a competitive Master of Business Administration–Accounting Concentration program that helps students prepare for careers as accountants.
+Chaminade University of Honolulu offers a competitive Master of Business Administration (MBA)-Accounting Concentration program that helps students prepare for careers as accountants.
 The program’s emphasis is on values-driven education for management professionals.
 Electives in the accounting concentration include Governmental Accounting, Not-for-Profit Accounting, Corporate and Partnership Taxation, and Advanced Accounting Theory.
-The degree can be pursued under full or part-time study, with each class meeting once per week during the evening hours.
+The degree can be pursued under full- or part-time study, with each class meeting once per week during the evening hours.
 The program can typically be completed in 18 to 21 months taking two courses per quarter.
-Enrollment is open to students who hold an undergraduate degree in a wide variety of subjects from accredited universities.
+Enrollment is open to students who hold an undergraduate degree in a wide variety of subjects.
 In addition to building business skills in accounting, management, and related areas, Chaminade University’s MBA program leads students to acquire soft skills such as leadership and ethics with an entrepreneurial mindset.
-US News ranks Chaminade University #80 in Regional Universities (West).
+US News ranks Chaminade University #44 (tie) in Regional Universities (West).

 Hawaii Pacific University (Honolulu, HI)

-Hawaii Pacific University offers a Master of Business Administration–Accounting Concentration program that can be pursued in a traditional on-campus cohort track or online through full- or part-time study.
-Full-time traditional students can complete the program in as little as twelve months through the intensive 12-month MBA program.
-In addition to the Accounting Concentration, students may elect to take a dual concentration in areas such as E-Business, Economics, Finance, Information Systems, and other related fields.
-Courses in the Accounting Concentration include Accounting for Managers, Financial Management and Strategy, Managerial Accounting, and Advanced Business Law for Accountants.
-All students complete a capstone in Strategic Management in which the development of a strategic plan for a specific organization is a basic course component.
-Hawaii Pacific is ranked #71 on US News’ rankings of Regional Universities (West), and is a private college that holds the majority of its courses with fewer than 20 students.
+Hawaii Pacific University offers a Master of Business Administration (MBA)-Finance Concentration program that can be pursued in a traditional on-campus cohort track or online through full- or part-time study.
+Full-time traditional students can complete the program in as little as 12 months through the intensive year-long MBA program.
+In addition to the Finance Concentration, students may elect to take a dual concentration in areas such as Information Systems, International Business, Management, and other related fields.
+Courses in the Finance Concentration include International Finance, Investment Analysis, and Portfolio Management.
+All students complete a capstone in Strategic Management, in which the development of a strategic plan for a specific organization is a basic course component.
+Hawaii Pacific is accredited by the Association to Advance Collegiate Schools of Business (AACSB), ranked #69 (tie) on US News’ rankings of Regional Universities (West), and is a private college that holds the majority of its courses with fewer than 20 students.

 University of Hawaii at Manoa (Honolulu, HI)

 University of Hawaii at Manoa offers a Master of Accounting (MAcc) program through its Shidler College of Business.
-This 30 credit hour graduate degree builds on a bachelor’s degree to provide students with the skills and knowledge base needed to practice as a certified public accountant in business, government, and other fields.
-Supplementary undergraduate courses in accounting are offered to prepare for this master’s program for students who did not major in accounting for a four-year degree.
+This 30-credit hour graduate degree builds on a bachelor’s degree to provide students with the skills and knowledge base needed to practice as certified public accountants in business, government, and other fields.
+Supplementary undergraduate courses in accounting are offered to prepare for this master’s program for students who did not major in accounting at the undergraduate level.
 Core graduate courses in the program include Advanced Financial Accounting, Law for the Accountant, Accounting Theory and Development, and Analysis and Decision Making.
 Students are encouraged to take a concentration in either Tax or Financial Reporting/Auditing through program electives.
 The Shidler College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and is the only institution in Hawaii offering a Master of Accounting program.
-University of Hawaii at Manoa is ranked #158 in National Universities by US News.
+University of Hawaii at Manoa is ranked #157 (tie) in National Universities by US News.